-V. Additional Coverage INCLUDED: This coverage is included with the policy and requires no additional premium by the insured for losses due to a covered peril (see Dwelling Section for more detailed definitions):
+- E. Additional Coverage INCLUDED: This coverage is included with the policy and requires no additional premium by the insured for losses due to a covered peril (see Dwelling Section for more detailed definitions): - Debris removal is the same as on the Dwelling Property forms - Reasonable repairs - Landscaping (\$500 max per tree, shrub, and other plants, etc. up 5% of policy limits ) - Fire department service charge = \$500 - Property removed from the premises for up to 30 days to protect it from further loss, such as in a storage unit

-- Debris removal is the same as on the Dwelling Property forms, 5% of coverage A - Reasonable repairs - Landscaping (\$500 max. per/tree, shrub, and other plants, etc. up to 5% of policy limits) - Fire department service charge = \$500 - Property removed from the premises for up to 30 days to protect it from further loss, such as in a storage unit.
-This coverage is ALL perils, nothing is excluded, but limited to 30 days. - Credit cards, fund transfer cards, forgery, and counterfeit money for up to \$500 - Loss assessment by property owner's association for \$1,000 for repairs made necessary by a covered peril - Collapse
+- Credit cards, fund transfer cards, forgery, and counterfeit money for up to \$500 - Loss assessment by property owner's association for \$1,000 for repairs made necessary by a covered peril - Collapse